 Joggers love to talk about the “runner’s high.”
 But can you get a psychological boost going at a slower pace?
 Looks that way.
 According to a 2019 study published in JAMA Psychiatry, walking for an hour a day (or 15 minutes of running, if you’re so inclined) can reduce your risk of major depression.
 What’s more, study authors found that you can lower your chances of becoming depressed by a whopping 26 percent for each major increase in physical activity (say, swapping one hour of couch time for an hour of brisk walking) when you record that increase with a tracking device.

 If all the recent news about walking’s powerful link to longevity doesn’t grab you, newer studies showing how it can preserve your mobility and independence might.

 The thing is, walking isn’t just good for those who can do it easily.
-(Beyond mobility benefits, studies show links between walking and faster recoveries from chemotherapy for breast cancer and surgeries for heart surgery.)
+Beyond mobility benefits, studies show links between walking and faster recoveries from heart surgeries and from chemotherapy for breast cancer.

 One of many studies to back up the connection between forcing yourself to walk and being able to keep walking recently came from Northwestern University’s Feinberg School of Medicine.
 Doctors there found that just one hour of brisk walking a week — or less than 10 minutes a day — was enough to reduce the risk of disability in adults who already had osteoarthritis.